OCTB / Nexus Trigger / Qualifier

 Access type, Access size Data value - Configurable.

-Qualify when Trace is OFF - Qualify when Trace is OFF check box setting controls and defines what is recorded in the trace buffer while the sub-switch is OFF (* 2 * area on the left picture).
+Qualify when Trace is OFF - This setting controls and defines what is recorded in the trace buffer while the sub-switch is OFF (* 2 * area on the left picture).

-To stop the application on certain event, check the Break option within Instruction and Data event configuration dialog.
+To stop the application on a certain event, check the Break option within Instruction and Data event configuration dialog.

 The On-Chip trace buffer is quickly used up when starting trace with the application program start.
 Configure a trigger event when the target application needs to be traced around a certain event only.